 > Microgreen growing mats

-They come in various materials, including hemp and jute, which are also compostable (check individual packets for confirmation).
+Growing mats come in various materials, including hemp and jute, which can also be compostable.
+Check individual packets for confirmation.

-You literally just need to cut a growing sheet to size and water it before adding the seeds.
+All you need to do is cut a growing sheet to size and water it before adding your seeds.

 > Coconut Coir

-Water the coir well before adding your pre-soaked seeds, but don’t oversoak it.
+Water the coir well before adding your pre-soaked seeds, but don’t oversoak.
 Lightly cover the seeds with a little more coir and keep them moist by spraying every 8-12 hours so they don't dry out.

 What container can I grow them in?

-If you're going to buy a seed tray, 10x20-inch shallow seed trays are really popular.
-I have one of the green trays with a white inner tray that you find online, and it's fab.
-Does a great job!
+The 10x20-inch shallow seed trays are really popular.
+I have a green one with a white inner layer (you can find them online) which does a great job.

 Do look for seed trays with two layers: an inner layer with holes to drain excess water and help with airflow, plus an outer tray without holes to hold it all in.